 Beaver fur was once much in vogue.
 [Ebu "beaver"]

 Speaking of libido, it is guessed at.
 Most renowned among libido guessers is Sigmund Freud.
 There are good guesses and other guesses.
 Guesswork can be good.
 Heuristics (the art of finding out) uses and schools just that.
-If you need grey-bearded people to guess for you, hope that what they tell is all right for young ones with more hair and no beard too.
+If you need grey-bearded people to guess for you, hope that what they tell is all right for young ones with more hair, fewer titles and no beard too.

 Maybe it doesn't matter full well how cute and handy you are in yourself if the others you depend on, don't appreciate it.

 The ten stories above are about facets of growing up and finding one's identity, told of in masked ways.
 Many sorts of stories do such things.
 To pass on facets of the culture, or main facets of the meanings of getting adult, is quite a lot.
 Story-telling may assist enculturation and maturation, in other words.

 Often seemingly simple things are among the most difficult.
 "In actual life it requires the greatest discipline to be simple", asserted the Swiss Dr. Carl Gustav Jung.
 [In "Psychotherapists or the Clergy - A Dilemma", in Cw v 11]

 Cw: Jung, Carl Gustav.
 Collected Works.
 New York: Pantheon (Bollingen Series, Vols 1-20), 1957-1979.

 Dq: Cohen, J. M and M. J. The New Penguin Dictionary of Quotations.
 Rev ed.
 London: Viking, 1992.